siddharthi865/reactjs-interview-questions-and-answers/set-7/README.md

 ## Question 1.
 What are default values for props and state?

+## Question 2.
+How do you access DOM elements in class components?

+## Question 3.
+What is the difference between ReactDOM.render and ReactDOM.createRoot?

+## Question 4.
+How do you prevent a component from rendering?

+## Question 5.
+What is the difference between local and global state in React?

+## Question 6.
+Can you update state directly without setState?
+Why not?

+## Question 7.
+How do you handle multiple inputs in a form?

+## Question 8.
+How do you pass functions as props?

+## Question 9.
+How do you conditionally render components using logical operators?

+## Question 10.
+How do you debug React component lifecycle issues?

 ## Question 11.
 What is the difference between a controlled input and a read-only input?

 ## Question 12.
 How do you handle component cleanup in functional components?